Maryland–Estonia National Guard Partnership: History

-Major concerns: energy security, cyber defense, emigration "brain drain" and initial defense.
+Major concerns are energy security, cyber defense, emigration "brain drain" and initial defense.
 NATO is the cornerstone of Estonia's National Security.
 Their defense model focuses on Initial Defense and NATO led Expeditionary Operations.

 Estonia cooperates extensively with Latvia and Lithuania on joint military exercises.
 However, Estonia views itself primarily as a Nordic country, not Baltic and has close cultural and governmental ties with those countries.

 Partnership focus

 The current focus of the Maryland-Estonia Partnership is purely military-to-military based and includes ISAF Operational Support, Cyber Defense, Special Operations Forces (SOF) development, EST Air Force development, and the development of a Veteran Care/Warrior Warrior Program.
 To this end, Estonia hopes to improve training and force protection in support of ISAF and export expertise in cyber defense, explosive ordnance disposal, and E-governance to other NATO/EU nations.
 Additionally, Estonia seeks opportunities to increase their support of international operations, co-deployments with MD and enhanced regional M2M/Security Cooperation efforts.